The Awakening Collective

 3. The highest developmental stages involve both differentiation and integration.

-The human self becomes fully expressed while simultaneously recognized as not ultimately real.
+The human self becomes fully allowed while simultaneously recognized as not ultimately real.
+This is integration.
+This is balance.

 The paradox of self is not a spiritual trick; it is an evolutionary process.
 And there are no short cuts.